-The award of a Masters degree by course work is offered in Psychology (8251 and 8252) with a course work Masters program in Forensic Psychology (8253) planned for 1998.
+The award of a Masters degree by course work is offered in Psychology (8251 and 8253 and 8254).
 Course work Masters programs are also available in Biotechnology (8042), Biopharmaceuticals (8043), Food Science and Technology (8032) and Marine Science (8265).

 Programs leading to degrees of Masters by research and PhD are available in all Schools of the Faculty.
-Graduates are advised to contact the relevant Head of School to obtain advice on entry requirements.
+A combined PhD/Masters course work is offered in Psychology (1402 and 1403), Graduates are advised to contact the relevant Head of School to obtain advice on entry requirements.